 My writer’s notebook is ‘pulchritudinous.’
 Wait.
 What?
-I just found out that this is another word for ‘beautiful’ and just had to squeeze it in somewhere.
-Who would’ve known there was such an ugly word for something so pretty?
+I just discovered that this is another word for ‘beautiful’ and had to squeeze it in somewhere.
+Who would’ve known there was an ugly word for something so pretty?

 Anyway, I digress.
-This post is all about what I put in my notebook, not any superficial nonsense about how attractive it is, even if it’s Arabic gold and impossibly shiny.
 I never used to use a notebook before I became a creative writing student, typing stories directly onto my computer.
-Not seeing the value in one, if I did want to jot any ideas down it tended to be bits of paper, receipts, old scraps or my arm.
+Not seeing the value in one, if I did want to jot any ideas down it tended to be bits of paper, receipts or my arm.

-Before keeping a notebook, I used to write the first draft of something with the intention of sending it away to a competition.
+Before keeping a notebook, I used to write the first draft of something with the intention of sending it away.
 Did that happen very much?
 No.

-But now, I list all my current ‘works in progress’ under the title ‘competition’ so that I know exactly what I’m going to send off, the stage each piece is currently at and ideas about where to send it to.
-It’s a great way to keep track and stay accountable; and there’s nothing better than seeing my collections listed.
+But now, I list all my current works in progress under the title ‘competition’ or ‘potential outlet.’
+This way, I know exactly what I’m going to send off, the stage each piece is currently at and ideas about where to send it to.
+It’s a great way to keep track and stay accountable; and there’s nothing better than seeing your collections listed.

 Updates on My Writing Routine